grommasdietz/kirby-locale/README.md

 The plugin ships two tools:

 - A `locale` Writer mark that wraps inline selections in a `<span lang="…">`
-- A locale picker in Kirby’s page create and title rename dialogs to save `titlelocale` to your content so you can read and write it individually on templates and snippets
+- A locale picker in Kirby’s page create and title rename dialogs to save `title_locale` to your content so you can read and write it individually on templates and snippets

 ## Requirements